civicrm/civicrm-svn/tests/qunit/README.txt

 ==== QUnit Test Suite for CiviCRM ====

 QUnit is a JavaScript-based unit-testing framework.
-It is ideally suited to testing pure-JavaScript modules -- for example, many jQuery and Backbone plugins use QUnit.
+It is ideally suited to testing pure-JavaScript modules -- for example, jQuery, Backbone, and many of their plugins test with QUnit.
 For more details about, see:

   http://qunitjs.com/
   http://qunitjs.com/cookbook/